 - Lemon Eucalyptus Oil (or plain Eucalyptus or Tea Tree oil)

 - You can find witch hazel at the supermarket with the face stuff or at the chemist.

-- Other essential oils that can be used are: neem, peppermint, pine, rosemary, tea tree, clove, lemongrass, cajeput, thyme, cedar, pine.
-Use any combination that you like the smell of, although it is said that lemon eucalyptus oil is the most effective insect repellent, so using this or regular eucalyptus is a good idea.
+- Other essential oils that can be used are neem, peppermint, pine, rosemary, clove, lemongrass, cajeput, thyme, cedar, pine.
+Use any combination that you like the smell of although all oils have varying degrees of efficacy.

 - You can dilute the witch hazel with water.
 Make sure you give it a good shake before use.